 Environmental Protection

-FTE FY19 FY20 FY21 FY22 FY23 FY24
+FTE FY20 FY21 FY22 FY23 FY24 FY25

-54.78 57.77 56.35 57.35 53.6 56.6 ]
+57.77 56.35 57.35 53.6 56.6 59.6

 The Environmental Protection Department's mission is to support a community ethic of environmental resiliency and responsible environmental stewardship of the water, air, and living resources in Alachua County.

-Land Conservation and Management acquires, improves, and manages environmentally significant lands that protect water resources, wildlife habitats and natural areas suitable for resource-based recreation.
+Land Conservation and Management: To acquire, improve, and manage environmentally significant lands that protect water resources, wildlife habitats and natural areas suitable for resource-based recreation.

-Environmental resiliency will be achieved and clean water, air, and land, and healthy flora and fauna will be preserved and protected in Alachua County by optimizing, not compromising, the balance between natural systems and people and be a leader in conserving, restoring, and maintaining the most important natural areas of Alachua County.
+Environmental resiliency will be achieved and clean water, air, and land, and healthy flora and fauna will be preserved and protected in Alachua County by optimizing, not compromising, the balance between natural systems and people.

+Land Conservation and Management will be a leader in conserving, restoring, and maintaining the most important natural areas of Alachua County.

 Alachua County is known for clean water, air, greenspace, and abundant fish and wildlife.
-Our local environmental resources range from the clear springs and underwater caves on the Santa Fe River, to scenic prairie vistas, the Lake Santa Fe and the Newnan's-Lochloosa-Orange Lake systems, Gainesville creeks, the eastern wetlands and flatwoods, unique stream to sink basins, the Floridan aquifer, and good air quality.
+Our local environmental resources range from the clear springs and underwater caves on the Santa Fe River, to scenic prairie vistas, the Lake Santa Fe and the Newnans-Lochloosa-Orange Lake systems, Gainesville creeks, the eastern wetlands and flatwoods, unique stream to sink basins, the Floridan aquifer, and good air quality.

 Our citizens share strong community values for enjoying and protecting these precious natural resources for current and future generations.
-Alachua County's long- standing support for local environmental protection programming is an affirmation of these community values.
+Alachua County's long-standing support for local environmental protection programming is an affirmation of these community values.
+The Department's programs include Water Resources, Natural Resources, Petroleum Cleanup and Tank Compliance, Hazardous Materials and Waste Management, and Land Conservation and Management.